31-Year-Old Second Baseman – Free Agent

 Johnny Giavotella Contract Information:

-Giavotella was cut by the Angels on Saturday, Bill Shaikin of the Los Angeles Times reports.
+Giavotella was cut loose by the White Sox on Friday, Scott Merkin of MLB.com reports.

 To instantly reveal our fantasy analysis of every player – including Johnny Giavotella – simply subscribe now.